onap/ccsdk-features/docs/guides/onap-user/pnfMaintenance.rst

 Maintenance
 ===========

-The 'Maintenance' application on the OpenDaylight provides the information of the Network Elements which are set for Maintenance, currently or in the future.
-User can manage devices to set the maintenance mode so that no unnecessary alarms are created.
-When the device is in Maintenace alarms are not forwarded to DCAE and when the device maintenance is turned off the alarms will start flowing again.
+The 'Maintenance' application on OpenDaylight provides information about planned maintenances of Network Elements, currently or in the future.
+Users can manage devices to set the maintenance mode so that no unnecessary alarms are created.
+When the device is in maintenance mode, alarms are not forwarded to DCAE.
+As soon as the maintenance is finished, the alarms will start flowing again.

-'Active' field in this application shows if the Network Element is in maintenance mode currently or not.
-If it is 'active' it means the Network Element is currently undergoing maintenance, If 'not active' it means maintenance might have been set for future or maintenance is already completed.
+The 'active' field in the table shows if the Network Element is currently in maintenance mode or not.
+If it is 'active' it means the Network Element is currently undergoing maintenance, if 'not active' it means maintenance might have been set for a future date or is already completed.

-Users have access to disable the Maintenance mode or change the maintenance start and end dates at any point of time by using the available options in actions column.
+Users can disable the maintenance mode or change its start and end dates by using the available options in the actions column.